awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/_index.md

 Be able to create the below in the management account:
 - IAM role and policy

+Be able to create the below in the all accounts you wish to collect data from:
+- IAM role and policy

 Be able to create the below in a sub account where your CUR data is accessible:
 - Amazon S3 Bucket
 - AWS Lambda function